ultimateholdings/vamvam_api/README.md

 #### Gather available subscription Bundles

-> Note: this feature is only available for the platform's drivers
+> Note: this feature is only available for the platform's drivers and admin

 **Endpoint**    `/bundle`